-Nasaline is a unique and effective nasal irrigation system.
+Nasaline is a unique and effective drug-free nasal rinsing system.

 Now, I know that sounds weird (and maybe a little scary), but just stick with me for a minute!

-Allergens such as pollen, dust, and pet dander are great at getting suck high up in the nose, causing constant discomfort and irritation to those who may be allergic to them.
+Allergens such as pollen, dust, and pet dander are great at getting sucked high up in the nose, causing constant discomfort and irritation to those who may be allergic to them.

 Nasal rinsing helps remove such allergens that may be present within the nose so that your body is no longer in contact with the allergen once they have been washed away.